AmishaManga/CodingAssignments/TwitterFeedSimulation/Readme.md

 ### Future work:

 * Dockerize application to run on any operating system such that the user does not need to download python to run the code.
+I struggled to install Docker for windows on my machine therefore did not get this far.
+* Add more Unit Tests.
+There are a few more unit tests I would have added, however due to time constraints this is where I am going to stop.